Brow Lift Pensacola, FL

 Low eyebrows (brow ptosis) due to excess forehead tissue and/or a weak frontalis muscle.

 Depending on the deformity, a brow lift can be done open or closed.
 An open brow lift treats excess forehead skin by directly removing it.
 The scars from an open brow lift may be hidden above the eyebrow, at the hairline or on the top of the head within the hair.
 A temporal brow lift involves the removal of skin and subsequent scar placement in the temporal hair.
 A closed or endoscopic brow lift does not treat the problem by removing the excess skin, but rather re-suspends the excess tissue at the appropriate level.
 The advantage of this technique is shorter scars.
 The disadvantage of an endoscopic or closed brow lift is posterior displacement of hairline (moves backward, making the forehead look bigger).
 An advantage of an open brow lift done through an incision at the hairline is anterior displacement of the hairline (moves forward, making the forehead look smaller).
-A brow lift generally takes 1-2 hours.
 Some milder cases of brow ptosis may be temporarily treated by selective weakening of certain regions of the frontalis muscle via a “BOTOX lift.”

 To improve the function and appearance of the eyes by moving the eyebrows to the appropriate level.